robertorcosta/azure-docs.pt-br/articles/azure-maps/migrate-from-google-maps-web-app.md

 ## <a name="libraries"></a>Bibliotecas

 As bibliotecas adicionam funcionalidade extra ao mapa.
-Muitas delas estão no SDK principal do Azure Mapas.
+Muitas dessas bibliotecas estão no SDK principal do Azure Mapas.
 Aqui estão algumas classes equivalentes a serem usadas no lugar dessas bibliotecas do Google Maps

 | Google Maps           | Mapas do Azure   |
 |-----------------------|--------------|